YuhangaInduwara/SunnyLand/README.md

 # SunnyLand 🌳🦊

 Welcome to **SunnyLand**, a simple and fun platformer game developed using Godot 4.2.2.
 In this game, you play as a brave fox who must journey through three dense forests to reach the end of the level.
-Each forest presents its own challenges and obstacles, but with quick reflexes and a little bit of courage, you'll guide the fox safely through to victory!
+Each forest presents different obstacles, but with quick reflexes and a little bit of courage, you'll guide the fox safely through to victory!

 ## Story 🦊